KeirLoire/RimTerra/README.md

 - Rich soil can be created from fertile soil using neutroamine.

 ## Prerequisites
-Requires Visual Studio with .NET 4.8.0 SDK to compile the assemblies.
+Requires Visual Studio with .NET Framework 4.8.0 SDK to compile the assemblies.